Quick and Easy Summer Bruschetta

 Have you ever made bruschetta?
 I had never made bruschetta before (or anything not from a recipe), but found myself with some olive bread, zucchini, grape tomatoes, kalamata olives and fresh basil and figured how hard could it be?
-It turns out it’s embarrassingly easy (and quick and delicious – my three recipe musts) — and this from the girl who famously — or infamously — once told her mother-in-law “I’m too young to cook.”
-Oops.
-It’s perfect as an appetizer for dinner parties, garden parties or cocktail parties and makes a quick and pretty healthy vegetarian lunch.
+It turns out it’s embarrassingly quick and easy to make bruschetta (and this from the girl who famously — or infamously — once told her mother-in-law “I’m too young to cook.”
+Oops.).
+This quick and easy summer bruschetta is perfect as an appetizer for dinner parties, garden parties or cocktail parties and makes a fast and pretty healthy vegetarian lunch.
 If you’re into that.
 Or dinner, if you’re me.
 Since bruschetta is all about simple, fresh vegetables, use the best ingredients you can find for the most flavor.

 What You’ll Need: